fanghenshaometeor/ood-mode-ensemble/README.md

 ## Overview of this repository

-A description on the files contained in this repo.
+A description on the files contained in this repository.

 ### Training
 1. `train_c10.py`: training isolated modes w.r.t. different random seeds on CIFAR10